AdrianHettler/battery-canister-36c/README.md

 > Improper use of Li-ion batteries, including short circuits or mishandling, can pose serious risks, potentially resulting in fires or explosions.

 # Design Guidelines and Requirements
+The design guidelines and requirements are outlind in the following bullet points:
+* Constant output voltage (Nominal 12V)
+* No exposed o-rings
+* Runtime BZ400h (115W): 3h -> Capacity: > 345Wh
+* Use of Toggle Switches
+* PWM output control
+* Option for single and dual output
+* Voltage Boost to 13V

 # Mechanical
 ![image](https://github.com/user-attachments/assets/6fa03b53-8e0f-4009-9a9b-ca2c3394c98d)